AplaProject/apla-docs-en/source/concepts/faq.rst

     - Legal system – a set of regulations, codified in smart laws (specialized smart contracts), which regulate relations between the platform users, define the protocol parameters changing procedures, that are used to solve problems.

 #.
-Does the Genesis platform have its own cryptocurrency?
+Does |platform| have its own cryptocurrency?

+.. ifconfig:: if_project in ('genesis')

-    - No, the Genesis platform does not have any cryptocurrencies.
+        - No, |platform| does not have any cryptocurrencies.

+.. ifconfig:: if_project in ('apla')

+        - Yes, |platform| uses its own tokens, APL.

 #.
 What is a validating node?

     - A validating node is a network node that is authorized to check transactions and create blocks.

 #.
 Who can maintain a validating node?